EcoSenseID/EcoSense-API/README.md

 # EcoSense App API

 ## Introduction
-A RESTful API built with ExpressJS for CRUD operation.\
+A RESTful API built with ExpressJS and TypeScript for CRUD operation.\
 This is the back-end for EcoSense capstone project, which is included in the Bangkit Academy 2022 program.

 ## Technologies